Skip to main content

 In addition, you must also have GCSE English Language at grade 4 or above, or grade C or above if awarded under the previous GCSE grading scheme.

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum of IELTS 6.0 overall with no element lower than 5.5, or equivalent.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.
 If you have alternative qualifications or do not meet the IELTS requirement we also offer a range of Pre-Sessional English Programmes.

 For further information please see the University's minimum entry requirements.